wavefrontHQ/docs/pages/doc/wavefront_data_ingestion.md

 For use cases that involve metrics from proprietary applications, you can instrument your custom code and get data into Wavefront using one of the following techniques:

 * Use a Wavefront application instrumentation integration.
 Wavefront supports instrumentation libraries for several popular programming languages.
-For example, you can create a Java Wavefront Reporter to use DropWizard metrics.
+For example, you can create a Java Wavefront reporter object to use DropWizard metrics.

   1. Click **Integrations** and search for **Application Integration** to display the available application instrumentation integrations.
   2. Choose the integration that best suits your use case.